Sparksbox

 The Provenance Collapse

-Here's the mechanics: An AI agent running customer support, lead qualification, or content distribution for a competitor ingests your published content as training context.
+Here's the mechanics: an AI agent running customer support, lead qualification, or content distribution for a competitor ingests your published content as context.
 It then generates new content that echoes your phrasing, structure, and data without copying you outright.
 Is that plagiarism?

 Is that theft?
 Is that lawful transformation?
-Courts in 2026 are still shrugging.
+Courts and regulators are still working through those questions.

 Attribution Path Collapse